Last updated

 (iii).
 Security Questionnaire Automation

-To address the most common cause of VRM process inefficiency - delayed questionnaire submissions, UpGuard has introduced automation technology to revolutionize the vendor questionnaire process.
+Address the most common cause of VRM process inefficiency: delayed questionnaire submissions.
+UpGuard uses automation technology to revolutionize the vendor questionnaire process, helping vendors complete their questionnaires faster and more efficiently.

-- AI Autofill - This feature auto-populates suggested questionnaire responses based on a database of a vendor’s previously submitted questionnaires.
+• AI Autofill: This feature auto-populates suggested responses based on a database of a vendor’s previously submitted questionnaires.

-- AI Enhance - This feature allows vendors to produce clear and concise questionnaire responses from a set of bullet points.
+• AI Enhance: This feature allows vendors to produce clear and concise responses from a set of bullet points.

 UpGuard’s vendor questionnaire automation features significantly reduce time spent completing questionnaires, which means you receive responses in hours, instead of days (or weeks).